 Tanya Altmann, M.D.

-Tanya Altmann, M.D. of Calabasas Pediatrics in California talks about how PCC has worked for her practice.
+Tanya Altmann, M.D. of Calabasas Pediatrics in California talks about how PCC has worked for her practice, specifically on the topics of:

 I'm Dr. Tanya Altmann, the founder of Calabasas Pediatrics.
 So, I trained at UCLA in Pediatrics and then I practiced for 15 years in a very busy practice with seven doctors.
 I had my third son about four years ago, so I left that practice, took six months off, and then opened my own smaller practice three years ago here.